ctaylo37/crtinteractive/elmo.md

 						<div class="col-md-6">
 							<h5>Takeaways</h5>
 							<ul>
-								<li>Presenting a customer a protoype and asking them to complete a task yeilds better feedback than asking a customer what they want or need while sitting in an interview.</li>
+								<li>Presenting a protoype to a customer and asking them to complete a task yeilds better feedback than asking a customer what they want or need while sitting in an interview.</li>
 							</ul>
 						</div>
 					</div>